 The role of the evangelist is to bring the Gospel to people so the Holy Spirit may convict them and bring them to the Lord Jesus.
 After an individual has entered the Kingdom the Holy Spirit has provided a wealth of ministry that the person can grow up in the Head, Christ.

 God has numerous roles and responsibilities planned for the future ages.
 However we are not qualified or competent to participate in these roles and responsibilities until we are in the moral image of Christ and resting in the Father’s will.

 No individual, Christian or not, is qualified or competent to be a part of the Temple of God, a member of the Body of Christ, a part of the Wife of the Lamb, a judge of men and angels, while that person is still worldly, sinful, and self-willed.
 The adamic nature must be crucified and a new creation formed from the body and blood of the Lord Jesus.

-From whom the whole body fitly joined together and compacted by that which every joint supplieth, according to the effectual working in the measure of every part, maketh increase of the body unto the edifying of itself in love.
+from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
 (Ephesians 4:16)

 The members of the Body of Christ possess numerous, varied ministries and gifts.
 The purpose of these, as we have said, is to bring each member of the Body to maturity as measured by the fullness of Christ.

 The Body of Christ is God’s Lampstand.
 The Body itself has a ministry to the nations of the earth: first to bear witness in the present hour of the soon coming of the Kingdom of God to the earth, and after that, in the Day of the Lord, to remove the Divine curse from the earth and to fill the earth with eternal life.